Building Hours:

 In addition to trees our forest contains numerous species of wildflowers, herbaceous plants, shrubs, and understory trees.
 All are part of an intricate ecosystem that is a resource for many living organisms and animals.
 As you walk throughout the preserve you can experience a wide variety of wildlife, flowers, foliage, fungi, rock formations, water features and other intriguing natural components of the forest.

-• As a result, from Monday, October 28th through June 2025 the entire orange trail including playground, picnic area and bathrooms will be closed.
+• November 2024 through June 2025 - our Orange Trail including the playground, picnic area and bathrooms will be temporarily CLOSED.

 • Please call the center at (201) 567-1265 if you have any questions.